ritu-19/Machine-Learning-Projects/finding_donors/README.md

 # Content: Supervised Learning
 ## Project: Finding Donors for CharityML

+### Project Overview

+This project is aimed at performing analysis and developing certain supervised learning techniques on the data collected for the U.S. census to help a certain organisation identify people most likely to sonate to their cause.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: